 We also purchased Jamie’s 5 Ingredients when it came out and, again, were blown away by the ease and deliciousness of each meal!

-Once we got over our 3 takeaways a week phase, we knew we wanted to eat healthier.
+Once we got over our 3 takeaways a week phase, we knew we needed to eat healthier.
 I purchased a spiralizer and the Inspiralized book to go along with it in order to inject more veggies into our diet.
 These aren’t always the quickest recipes, but there is a time guide on each one so we can plan for shorter ones during the week.
 It’s absolutely amazing how much flavor a spiralized vegetable can add to what would normally be a boring pasta dish.
-We’re obsessed with the sweet potato & pancetta carbonara (and would probably be happy eating it once a week!).
-PURCHASE

 Whole Food, Slow Cooked